-Eligible to receive federal and state incentives totaling at least 26% return.
+Eligible to receive federal and state incentives totaling at least 26% return (extended until 2022).

 There are two ways to purchase solar: Cash purchase or solar financing.
 Due to the national demand to reduce each state's carbon footprint, interest rates on solar loans are competitively low compared to conventional financing.
 In addition, solar loans do not impose closing costs or pre-payment penalties; making it easier to pay down the investment sooner and reap the benefits more quickly; however, many of our homeowners have benefitted even more by utilizing their home's equity to buy as cash to maximize the savings.